GameServerManagers/LinuxGSM-Docs/TeamSpeak-3.md

 ## Database and MariaDB

 TeamSpeak's database contains all user information, groups, and statistics from your server.
-By default, TeamSpeak uses an SQLIte database file, which allows good enough performance for most users, and easy server transfers from a machine to another.
+By default, TeamSpeak uses an SQLite database file, which allows good enough performance for most users, and easy server transfers from a machine to another.

 However, you have the possibility to use MariaDB which is an alternative to MySQL to handle the database.
-MariaDB is totally optional and is not reccomended unless you are comfortable.
+MariaDB is entirely optional and is not recommended unless you are comfortable.

 You'll find some clues on how to use it here https://www.digitalocean.com/community/questions/setup-teamspeak-server-ubuntu-15-04